kaitai-io/push_artifacts/README.md

 # push-artifacts
-A Bash script for pushing build artifacts to a remote Git repository
+A shell script for pushing build artifacts to a remote Git repository

 ## Git commit information